Easy Tiramisu Recipe

 Our easy tiramisu is an Italian dessert with layers of sweet mascarpone cheese, ladyfingers soaked in rum and espresso, and a topping of cookie crumbs, cocoa, and chocolate curls.
 It’s sure to blow your mind!

-Not only is this Italian tiramisu a hit with guests, but it’s also very simple to prepare.
+Not only is this easy Italian tiramisu recipe a hit with guests, but it’s also very simple to prepare.
 Most of your time is spent waiting for it to chill.

 To make the ingredients combine smoothly, it’s important to let the eggs and mascarpone cheese come to room temperature before you begin.